Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/rendering-debugger.md

 If Vsync limited 20 of the 60 most recent frames, the Bottleneck section might appear as follows:

-- **CPU** 0.0%: This indicates that HDRP did not render any of the last 60 frames on the CPU.
+- **CPU** 0.0%: This indicates that URP did not render any of the last 60 frames on the CPU.
-- **GPU** 66.6%: This indicates that the GPU limited 66.6% of the 60 most recent frames rendered by HDRP.
+- **GPU** 66.6%: This indicates that the GPU limited 66.6% of the 60 most recent frames rendered by URP.
 - **Present Limited** 33.3%: This indicates that presentation constraints (Vsync or the [target framerate](https://docs.unity3d.com/ScriptReference/Application-targetFrameRate.html)) limited 33.3% of the last 60 frames.
 - **Balanced** 0.0%: This indicates that in the last 60 frames, there were 0 frames where the CPU processing time and GPU processing time were the same.